List of methanol poisoning incidents

-Outbreaks of methanol poisoning have occurred when methanol is used to adulterate moonshine (bootleg liquor).
+Outbreaks of methanol toxicity have occurred when methanol is used to lace moonshine (bootleg liquor), which is an alcohol-related crime.
+However, it may also happen if ethanol has been contaminated.

-Methanol is toxic to humans via ingestion due to metabolism.
-If as little as 10 ml of pure methanol is ingested, for example, it can break down into formic acid, which can cause permanent blindness by destruction of the optic nerve, and 30 ml is potentially fatal, although the median lethal dose is typically 100 ml (3.4 fl oz) (i.e. 1–2 ml/kg body weight) of pure methanol.
+Methanol is a toxic alcohol to humans via ingestion due to metabolism.
+Ingestion of as little as 3.16 grams of methanol can cause irreversible optic nerve damage, and the oral LD50 for humans is estimated to be 56.2 grams.
 This does not happen with ethanol, which breaks down into acetic acid, which is non-toxic in small amounts.
 Reference dose for methanol is 0.5 mg/kg/day.
 Toxic effects take hours to start, and effective antidotes, like ethanol, can often prevent permanent damage.
 Because of its similarities in both appearance and odor to ethanol (the alcohol in beverages), it is difficult to differentiate between the two.